This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Drink liquids as directed:

 This will help prevent constipation.
-Ask your PHP how much liquid to drink each day and which liquids are best for you.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 Do not lift, pull, or push heavy objects.
 You may also need to limit movement, such as bending your back or twisting.
 Ask when to can return to work and do other activities.